agroza/aif/README.md

 Since this kind of hardware is well out of marketing purposes (my design is not for sale) and the datasheets are extensively describing how the software should be written, I believe there is no trade secret to program such a driver.
 Thus I am releasing my work under the GNU General Public License v3.0 terms and conditions, for educational and documentation purposes.

 I used the Pascal programming language and I wrote time-critical routines in assembly language.
-Initially I inspected the optimized OPTi 82c929 driver programmed by [https://github.com/JKnipperts](Jan Knipperts), thinking that I could do a quick and dirty adaptation.
+Initially I inspected the optimized OPTi 82c929 driver programmed by [Jan Knipperts](https://github.com/JKnipperts), thinking that I could do a quick and dirty adaptation.
 But I think that if it worth the effort to design all the hardware, then it definitely worths to do the software as well.
 So I quickly decided to write everything on my own.

 Thankfully the datasheets are very verbose in terms of register descriptions and principles of operation.
 I ended up using some of Jan's code for the Sound Blaster Pro interface and MPU-401 initialization -- thanks for allowing me to use your code!
 I had to rewrite large portions of that code to adapt it to my project.
 Furthermore I removed everything else that I wasn't planning to use while optimizing the remaining stuff.